jacubero/aws-architect-associate/docs/microservices.rst

 * **Functions** that can be developed in Node.js, Python, Java, C#, Go, Ruby, Runtime API.

+A Lambda function consists of code and any associated dependencies.
+In addition, a Lambda function also has configuration information associated with it.
+Initially, you specify the configuration information when you create a Lambda function.
+Lambda provides an API for you to update some of the configuration data.
 The anatomy of a Lambda function is as follows:

 * **Handler() function** is the function to be executed upon invocation.